Illinois Cottage Food Law

 What kinds of food can you sell?

 Illinois permits the sale of bread, candies, condiments, dry goods, pastries, preserves, and snacks.
+Cottage food providers can now also sell extracts and baked goods containing alcohol.

 What should be on my product labels?